DanielTrupp/DanielTrupp.github.io/essays/good-questions.md

 ---
 layout: essay
 type: essay
-title: Stackoverflow is Friendlier Than You Think
+title: Stack Overflow is Friendlier Than You Think
 # All dates must be YYYY-MM-DD format!
 date: 2020-09-10
 labels: